Developing a Business Plan for a New Law Firm

 A good business plan includes:

 During one coaching session, he got that lightbulb moment when we told him that he was making too big of a deal of it.
+You don’t have to create the most amazing vision that perfectly captures everything you are hoping to build.
+You do need to start mapping out what you are (and aren’t) trying to create.

-We told him to think about it this way: Your values are a living embodiment of the firm culture you’re hoping to create and the approach to work your team shares.
+Your values are a living embodiment of the firm culture you’re hoping to create and the approach to work your team shares.
 They are the guardrails of your business.

 From hiring to client management to a marketing strategy, every decision you make comes from your values.